Caroline Handel

 Extensive research has illustrated a gap in the way men and women’s pain is triaged and treated, as well as in how men and women are perceived when they communicate their pain.
 Medical research has, for the better part of history, been conducted by male physicians on male subjects.
 According to the NIH’s Office of Research on Women’s Health, it wasn’t until 1993, when Congress passed the NIH Revitalization Act, that clinical studies were required to test both male and female subjects.
 As recently as 1977, the FDA recommended that women of childbearing age be excluded from early phases of clinical drug trials, citing the challenges of managing a woman’s shifting hormones in experimental procedures.

-Female patients, meanwhile, are subjected to a very different set of standards when it comes to discussing and seeking treatment for internal (invisible) pain.
+Female patients are subjected to a very different set of standards when it comes to discussing and seeking treatment for pain.
 While men are taught to deny, harness, or suffer through their pain, women — emotional women, hysterical women —are taught that they are faulty arbiters of their own physical experience.
 In describing the conflation of female pain and hysteria, Barnes cites the credibility deficit, a phenomenon coined by City University of New York philosopher Miranda Fricker.
 Through this lens, women are automatically treated as less credible sources of information, due to the enduring cultural stereotypes of women as irrational and overly emotional.

 This reaction to intense female pain in the medical community, the idea that women are usually exaggerating or embellishing their painis incredibly common.
 Hoffman and Tarzian’s earlier paper cites a prospective study showing that women complaining of chest pain were admitted to the hospital less often than male patients with similar symptoms.
-Physicians are more likely to draw a connection to psychosocial causes, such as stress or relationship issues, and to give diagnoses of psychological issues, such as depression and anxiety.
+Physicians are more likely to draw a connection to psychosocial causes, such as stress or relationship issues, and to give psychological diagnoses, such as depression and anxiety.
 A 2014 study found that, out of 2,400 U.S women, nearly half was told the pain was in their head.

 Given the low rate in which male and female pain is believed, it’s not a surprise that there’s also a gap in the way female patients are medicated.
 Men are given pain medication more quickly than women (women waited an average of sixteen minutes longer than men to receive painkillers when complaining of stomach pain, according to a 2008 study), and women are more frequently prescribed sedatives, rather than analgesics, to treat their pain.